-- In addition to his clinical activities, Dr. Chaisson serves as the associate program director of the Pulmonary/Critical Care fellowship, as the medical liaison to visiting scholars of the Cleveland Clinic and is active in creating new methods of teaching trainees through simulation and advanced educational techniques.
+- In addition to his clinical activities, Dr. Chaisson serves as the Program Director of the Critical Care Fellowship, as the medical liaison to visiting scholars of Cleveland Clinic and is active in creating new methods of teaching trainees through simulation and advanced educational techniques.

 - Internal Medicine

 (Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.